 - David Webb, An Obsessive Compulsive Numerologist Assays the Haiku

 - Miles Wilson, Bear on the Stump

-Thanks to everyone who entered our 19th annual Wergle Flomp Humor Poetry contest.
+Thanks to everyone who entered our 19th annual Wergle Flomp Humor Poetry Contest.
 This has been a year when we all desperately needed something to smile about (and it's not over yet!)
 Our 5,072 contestants delivered with entries that were timely, titillating, and TMI.
-Our deadline fell only two weeks after the Great Lockdown in mid-March, so coronavirus poems were as scarce as we hope the real thing will soon be.
 Sharpen your sanitized pencils and shake off your Zoom fatigue for 2021.